yashnode/password-generator/README.md

 # password-generator
-A password generator built with vanilla JS
+A password generator built with plain html, js and css